Air Conditioning vs. Fans: Practical Steps to Lower Energy Bills in North America

 Get a summary

-With rising temperatures reaching up to 30 degrees, families have had to resort to using either a fan or an air conditioner to keep themselves comfortable.
+Due to high temperatures of up to 30 degrees, many families have no choice but to use either a fan or an air conditioning unit to feel comfortable in their respective rooms.

 Air conditioner or fan: which spends more